bcaine/bcaine.github.io/_posts/projects/2015-12-16-visible-light-communication.md

 #### The Team ####

-* [Ryan](https://www.linkedin.com/in/ryan-nutile-812814100) - Handled the embedded (read assembly) codebase that modulated the transmitter circuit and handled the incoming signals fromt he receiver circuit.
+* [Ryan](https://www.linkedin.com/in/ryan-nutile-812814100) - Handled the embedded (read: Assembly) codebase that modulated the transmitter circuit and handled the incoming signals from the receiver circuit.
 * [Matt](https://www.linkedin.com/in/matt-schroer-707b7654) - Wrote the Desktop GUI to receive and transmit data over USB to our embedded device.
 * [Kyle](https://www.linkedin.com/in/kylebradleyece) - Designed and built our transmitter circuit.
 Designed our PCBs.
 * [James](https://www.linkedin.com/in/james-croci-b463b971) - Designed and built our receiver circuit, including filtering, amplification, converting back to square wave.